ParsleyJoe/SysMonitor/README.md

 ```

 ## Usage
-Press Q to quit.
+- Press Q to quit.
-Pressing CTRL+C also works fine, as it is handled gracefully
+- Pressing CTRL+C also works fine, as it is handled gracefully
+- Up and Down arrows to scroll processes
+- Left and right arrow to change selected column (processes are sorted in descending order based on selected column)